youssefk/v2u/README.md

 ## Setup

 * Open Chrome browser.
-* Enter the following gh-page url for site.
+* Enter the following gh-page url for site: [Click Here to View](http://youssefk.github.io/v2u).
 * Resize screen to enjoy the veggie splendor.
 * Click through navigation bar to read about the company.